ismaildawoodjee/Great-Expectations-Data-Pipelines/README.md

 - BashOperator cannot find Great Expectations folder
 - **Very useful for debugging** to enter the Airflow Worker container (with `docker exec -it`) and directly run commands inside
   - helps with finding where folders are located
-  - helps with comparison between running GE CLI commands in the container vs running CLI commands in local machine
+  - helps with comparison between running GE CLI commands in the container vs running CLI commands in local machine.
+You can see the error logs without having to run the Airflow DAG.
   - helps with connectivity issues and resolving host names